Columbo: Expanding Abbreviated Column Names for Tabular Data Using Large Language Models: New Datasets

 \section{New Datasets}

 We now make the case that a good benchmark for column name expansion cannot contain just public data with synthetic abbreviations.
 It must also contain non-public data with real-world abbreviations.
-We then introduce 4 new such datasets that we plan to make public.
+We then introduce four new such datasets.

 Specifically, NameGuess uses just one dataset obtained from the Open Data Portals of San Francisco, Chicago, and Los Angeles, covering business, education, health, etc. To evaluate expansion solutions, NameGuess needs both abbreviated column names and the gold (i.e., correct) expansions.
-To do this, NameGuess uses heurstic rules to find column names that are meaningful English phrases.
-It then abbreviates these names, e.g., by randomly shuffling, dropping, or replacing characters.
+To do this, NameGuess uses heuristic rules to find column names that are meaningful English phrases.
+It abbreviates these names, e.g., by randomly shuffling, dropping, or replacing characters.
 Finally, it applies solutions to the abbreviated names to see if they can recover the original column names.

 Our experiments with the NameGuess dataset revealed two problems.
-First, we found that LLMs achieve a much higher accuracy on this dataset compared to non-public data (e.g., 81.5\% vs 63.2-73.8\% EM accuracy, see Table \ref{overall}).
+First, we found that LLMs achieve a much higher accuracy on this dataset compared to the four enterprise/science datasets (e.g., 81.5\% vs 63.2-73.8\% EM accuracy, see Table \ref{overall}).
 Prior work has observed the same phenomenon for other data tasks \cite{stone}, presumably because today LLMs have been trained on a lot more public data than enterprise and science data.
+Put differently, we speculate that the NameGuess dataset covers popular concepts (e.g., transportation, education, etc.) that are ubiquitous online, whereas the remaining four datasets cover ``rarer'' concepts (e.g., specific to a vertical).
 Thus, if we want to apply expansion solutions to non-public data, we cannot rely on experiments with just public data, as the results can be misleading.

-To address this problem, in this paper we use 5 datasets described in Table \ref{data}. ``NG'' is the NameGuess dataset. ``Finance'' and ``University'' are two datasets obtained from companies, covering the finance and academic domains. ``AW'' is a variation of the AdventureWork dataset released by Microsoft, and ``EDI'' is a dataset from the environmental science domain.
+To address this problem, in this paper we use the five datasets described in Table \ref{data}. ``NG'' is the NameGuess dataset. ``Finance'' and ``University'' are two datasets obtained from companies, covering the finance and academic domains. ``AW'' is a variation of the AdventureWork dataset released by Microsoft, and ``EDI'' is a dataset from the environmental science domain.
 Appendix \ref{adatasets} discusses how we generated these datasets.